nus-cs2113-AY2425S1/tp/docs/DeveloperGuide.md

 ### RecipeList Class

 ### Command Classes
-The command class deals with all the possible commands accepted by YMFC
+The command class deals with all the possible commands accepted by YMFC, with each command representing a specific recognised user input (Eg. ListCommand representing the command to list all the recipes in the recipeList).

+#### The Command base class

+- Serves as the abstract parent class for all specific commands
+- Defines the basic structure and contract that each command class must follow
+    - adsf

 ![commandClasses.png](commandsClassDiagram.png)
 ### Parser Class